Christmas of Love

 Suddenly, canoodling under the mistletoe seems like the best Christmas activity this side of eating homemade snickerdoodles.
 A fling with no strings attached?
 There’s no better way to celebrate the holidays.

 Except, partway through the twelve days of Christmas, it stops being a fling and starts feeling like a whole lot more.

-But Ivy is hiding secrets, and so is he.
+But Ivy has secrets, and so does he...

-Christmas of Love is the fifth novella in the Long Valley world, although all books in the Long Valley world can be read as standalones.
-It is a sweeter romance with minimal sex and mild language.
+Christmas of Love is the fifth novel in the Long Valley Romance series, although all books in the Long Valley world can be read as standalones.
+It has some strong language, and oh my, sexy times.
 Enjoy!

 Click here to find all of the storefronts where you can find this book for sale, or read on to enjoy an excerpt...

 Well, this party was exactly as exciting as Ivy McLain thought it was going to be.